My goal is

 My current work

-I currently work as a researcher at the Swedish University of Agricultural Sciences (since 2017), where I am a course leader of the MSc course Animal Behaviour and Welfare.
+I currently work as a researcher at the Swedish University of Agricultural Sciences (since 2017), where I am a course leader of the MSc course Animal Behaviour and Welfare and the PhD course “Understanding cognition and emotions to improve animal welfare”.
 I also supervise MSc and PhD students during their thesis research projects in animal behaviour and welfare.

 In one of my projects, I’m working with dogs who have separation-related behaviours (often called separation anxiety).